strimzi/client-examples/README.md

 * `USER_CRT` - the user's certificate
 * `USER_KEY` - the user's private key
 * `LOG_LEVEL` - logging level
+* `SASL_CALLBACK_CLASS` - sets class for `sasl.login.callback.handler.class`; by default it uses `io.strimzi.kafka.oauth.client.JaasClientOauthLoginCallbackHandler` if possible
-* `ADDITIONAL_CONFIG` = additional configuration for a streams application.
-The form is `key=value` records separated by new line character
+* `ADDITIONAL_CONFIG` - additional configuration for a streams application.
+Notice, that you can also override any previously set variable by setting this.
+The form is `key=value` records separated by new line character.

 ### Tracing